janl/waaa/README.md

 Then add whatever content you want below this header.
 Write your post in [markdown](http://daringfireball.net/projects/markdown/syntax).

 Instructional/informational articles for speakers and curators go into the respective for_speakers and for_curators directories.
-The “head matter” for these pages is slightly different; take a look at the existing page to see what is required.
+The “front matter” for these pages is slightly different; take a look at the existing page to see what is required.

 ### Eyeballing Your Changes